aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ```

 - We start with a stream, and a cursor at the beginning of the stream.
-- monad handles some book keeping at each step
+- The MonadParsec handles some book keeping at each step
-  - The parser monad is a great example to help build the beginning intuition of
+  - This monad is very concrete and can be great for building an intuition of
-monads as _programmable semicolons_.
+    how to work with them in general

 ---